AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

 **Import requirements:**

-- Operation field on resources is ignored when the product profile to which they belong have operations set as *Delete* or *Create*.
+- Operation field on resources is ignored when the product profile to which they belong has operations set as *Delete* or *Create*.
 - No resource should be marked for deletion; it is an invalid operation.
 - For product profiles to be created, the number of resources should match the source product profile's number of resources.
 - For resources with *Update* operation, the resource must be present in the product profile.